The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note highlights some features of the taxation of investment income which apply specifically to trusts.

-For commentary on what constitutes interest and how it is taxed, see the Interest received net or gross guidance note (subscription sensitive) in the Personal Tax module.
+For commentary on what constitutes interest and how it is taxed, see the Interest received net or gross guidance note in the Personal Tax module.

 Up until 5 April 2016, interest received by trustees was subject to the same arrangements for deduction of basic rate tax at source, as that received by individuals.
 Trusts subject to standard rates of tax had no further liability beyond the 20% deducted at source.
 After that date, interest is to be paid without deduction of tax.

 Trustees are not entitled to the savings allowance introduced by FA 2016, whereby individuals may receive up to £1,000 of gross interest to be charged at a nil rate.
-Consequently, with the abolition of tax deduction at source, trustees will be required to file a tax return to pay a tax liability on very small amounts of interest received.
-HMRC has recognised that the new regime will impose an additional administrative burden on trustees, and indeed on their own resources.
-As a temporary measure, initially for 2016/17 only, it was announced that trustees need not declare and pay tax on interest where the only source of income is savings interest and the tax liability is below £100 .These arrangements have been extended to 2017/18 and 2018/19, and are subject to review thereafter.
-See HMRC Trusts and Estates newsletter: April 2016 and December 2017 .
+Consequently, following the abolition of tax deduction at source, trustees became technically liable to file a tax return to pay a tax liability on very small amounts of interest received.
+In recognition of the additional administrative burden on trustees, and indeed on their own resources, HMRC introduced a non-statutory arrangement under which trustees need not declare and pay tax on interest where the only source of income is savings interest and the tax liability is below £100 .These arrangements, originally introduced as a temporary measure for 2016/17, have been extended periodically up to 2020/21, subject to longer term review.
+See HMRC Trusts and Estates newsletter: April 2016, December 2017, August 2019.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.